owulveryck/blog/content/post/interactive_keynote.md

 the idiomatic way of doing modern web content.
 Actually, I would need anyway to deal with device (mobile, desktop), screen size, browser...
 So what's best, I think, is to get the data on the client side and process it via Javascript.

-[Data Driver Document (D3)](http://reference) is the framework I will use to process and display the data I will get from the client.
+[Data Driver Documents](https://d3js.org/) is the framework I will use to process and display the data I will get from the client.

+It actually uses SVG to represent the graphs; I would have liked to use a full HTML5 to be more...
+2016, but the D3 is actually very very good framework I wanted to use for a while.

 ### The attendees